 Something we are always asked about by our clients travelling to the polar regions is what to wear.
 The simple answer is layers; you need to be comfortable, and being able to remove layers is essential, especially when you're on a guided walk or hiking at a landing site.
 A good base layer, then a fleece layer followed by your parka double layer jacket will keep you nice and warm.
 Good gloves are also very important, and they must be waterproof and windproof too.
 A good warm hat and reflective sunglasses should also be on your packing list!

-Finally I have to mention the 'Polar Plunge'.
-This is not for everyone, but in my opinion it's a must-do while on any polar expedition.
-I overcame all of my fears to make the jump from the pontoon on the aft of the ship into the chilly Arctic waters, and was welcomed back on board with a warming shot of vodka and round of applause from all around, a real team effort.
+Finally we have to mention the 'Polar Plunge'.
+This is not for everyone, but in our opinion it's a must-do while on any polar expedition.
+Overcoming all fears to make the jump from the pontoon on the aft of the ship into the chilly Arctic waters, you'll be welcomed back on board with a warming shot of vodka and round of applause from all around, a real team effort.

 The Arctic is great for either a first timer to expedition cruising or those who have experienced it before and want to see the magical polar bears in their natural habitat.
 It's likely that this is already on your bucket list, so make sure it is one of the next things to be ticked off!